eddie-cosma/Vaccine-Stats-Ohio/README.md

 > * The model currently assumes that a complete vaccination series confers 95% protection against COVID-19 (`full_efficacy=0.95`) whereas a single dose confers 50% protection (`started_efficacy=0.5`).<sup>2,3</sup> Some estimates suggest that a single dose of the vaccine could provide higher levels of protection than previously thought.<sup>4</sup>
 > * The model calculates the rate at which people are being vaccinated using the `delta` function and extrapolates this into the future assuming a linear vaccination rate.
 In reality, vaccination rates may increase or decrease based on a number of factors including product availability, emergency use authorization of novel vaccines, and prevailing attitudes towards vaccination.
 >
 > Because of these limitations, output from this function should be viewed with a high degree of skepticism.
 It constitutes a best effort attempt at predicting when herd immunity will be reached, but with a high degree of variability that is itself difficult to quantify.
-See [Disclaimer].
+See Disclaimer above.

 ```python
 d = data.predict_herd_immunity()